airshipit/armada/README.rst

 For more information on how to install and use Armada, please reference:
 `Armada Quickstart`_.

 Integration Points
 ------------------

 Armada CLI component has the following integration points:

   * `Tiller`_ manages Armada chart installations.
-  * `Deckhand`_ supplies storage and management of site designs and secrets.
+  * `Deckhand`_ is one of the supported control document sources for Armada.
+  * `Prometheus`_ exporter is provided for metric data related to application of charts and collections of charts.
+See `metrics`_.

 In addition, Armada's API component has the following integration points: